Kong/kongponents/docs/components/empty-state.md

 ### icon-size
 - `icon-size`

-A number denoting the size of the warning icon to be displayed above the error message.
+A number denoting the size of the icon to be displayed above the empty state message.
 The default size is 50.

 <template>
   <KEmptyState :cta-is-hidden="true" :is-error="true" icon-size="40">